Ayai: Style

 Ayai involves two singers, usually male and female, verbally jousting with each others questions through rhyming verses in Khmer language.
 Sarcasm as well as irony is often relied upon.
 These singers need to sing humorously.
 One singer begins the story then the other starts a new sentence that rhymes with the other singer's line.
 The singers need to be quick and intelligent in forming sentences that rhyme.
 Young Ayai singers have to learn rhyming words by heart at home before a performance.

 Its style is similar to lam klawn repartee singing as performed in Thailand.

 Music

 Vocal technique

-Ayai is a form a alternate singing.
+Ayai is a form an alternate singing.
 This singing style which is often used while courting is also found in Montagnard groups of Indochina.
 It is called rang by the Muong, luon by the Tay, sly by the Nung, avong by the Bahnar.
 Ayai has also been compared to mor lam in neighbouring Laos.